-So far, 2020 is not at all what we expected it to be.
+So far, the 2020s are not at all what we expected it to be.

 We hoped for a modern day version of The Great Gatsby, but instead were met with a global pandemic.